Bomingmiao/bomingmiao.github.io/_pages/about.md

 Recent Work
 ================
 - **AdvLogo: Adversarial Patch Attack based on Diffusion Models [arXiv](https://arxiv.org/abs/2409.07002)**
   We propose a novel framework of patch attack from semantic perspective.
-We can utilize diffusion models to generate adversarial logos that can cause the model to fail in recognize objects.
+We can utilize diffusion models to generate adversarial logos that can cause the model to fail in recognizing objects.
 <embed src="../files/framework.png" width="100" height="50" />

 News